Marie Bonaparte: Engagement

 Several candidates for future husband presented themselves or were considered by Prince Roland for his daughter's hand, notably a distant cousin of the princely House of Murat, Prince Hermann of Saxe-Weimar-Eisenach and Louis II, Prince of Monaco.
 Following a Parisian luncheon Prince Roland hosted for King George I of Greece in September 1906, the king agreed to the prospect of a marriage between their children.
 Prince George of Greece and Denmark, second of the king's five sons, was introduced to Marie on 19 July 1907 at the Bonapartes' home in Paris.
 Although homosexual, he courted her for twenty-eight days, confiding that from 1883, he'd lived not at his father's Greek court in Athens, but at Bernstorff Palace near Copenhagen with Prince Valdemar of Denmark, his father's youngest brother.
 The Queen had taken the boy to Denmark to enlist him in the Danish royal navy and consigned him to the care of Valdemar, who was an admiral in the Danish fleet.
 Feeling abandoned by his father on this occasion, George described to his fiancée the profound attachment he developed for his uncle.
 He admitted that, contrary to what he knew were her hopes, he could not commit to living permanently in France since he was obligated to undertake royal duties in Greece or on its behalf if summoned to do so.

 Inheritance and wealth

 Once his proposal of marriage was accepted, the bride's father was astonished when Marie's fiancée Prince George waived any contractual clause guaranteeing an allowance or inheritance from Marie; she would retain and manage her own fortune (a trust yielding 800,000 francs per annum, her father leaving 60 million francs on his death in 1924) and only their future children would receive legacies.
-The approximate value of Marie's 800,000 franc annuity was equivalent to £32,000 in November 1907, whilst her father's estate of 60 million francs equated to some £711,000 in 1924.
+The approximate value of Marie's 800,000 franc annuity was equivalent to £32,000 in November 1907, The value of her father's estate of 60 million francs was worth approximlately £484,000 to £1,320,000 during the 1920s owing to the significant fluctuations in the foreign exchange rate of the French franc during this period.

 Marie's mother had reportedly brought her husband a dowry worth 8,400,000 francs in 1880, as well as a reversionary right to a further 6,000,000 francs which she would receive after her mother's death.